xversial/Foundation-Platform/setup/installation.md

 ### Requirements

-Platform is essentially just a series of components that work with Laravel.
+Platform is essentially just a series of components that work with Laravel 4.2.
 So the requirements are virtually the same.
 However some components may require dependencies with their own set of minimum requirments.

 - PHP >= 5.4.0
 - MCrypt PHP Extension